WorkSafe’s Silica Dust Awareness Campaign 2019

 The campaign’s taglines are ‘Don’t breathe dust’ and ‘Be silica safe’.
 The campaign is aimed at tradespeople and others who may be exposed to silica dust through their work.
 This includes those who work with natural and engineered or composite stone (for example making kitchen benchtops) and in the construction industry.
 It also includes home renovators who may be working with these materials.

-The campaign launched on 1 November 2019 and is running statewide for three months.
+The campaign launched on 1 November 2019 and ran for three months.
 The campaign includes television, radio and print commercials and bus advertising supported by posts on our social media sites, and posters and flyers that workplaces can print and display.

 Campaign kit for stakeholder use